lostyawolfer/trident/readme.md

 - copper hopper minecart recipe is now shapeless
 - copper hopper recipe is now standalone instead of relying on vanilla minecraft:hopper
 - negated better birch forest's strange sky, grass and water color changes
+- better birch forest has a hollow option for bamboo blocks, but i changed that to azalea logs
+    - this is mostly motivated by how it doesn't have hollow logs for nether woods, and i thought bamboo block wasn't worthy of it either, considering it wasn't even exactly an actual wood type; instead, because i have a special tree type mod, i thought to add a parity thingy for it to immerse more

 ## todo
 - better birch forest